 Market and economic conditions during the past several years have caused significant disruption in the credit markets.
 In addition, the impact of the recent U.S. presidential election on U.S. economic prospects generally and capital markets in the U.S. and abroad remains unclear, further underscoring the widespread uncertainty that has prevailed since the financial crisis of the past decade.
-As noted above, certain parties linked to the incoming Trump Administration have expressed an intention to pursue significant reform of the current U.S. mortgage finance system which, if implemented, may significantly affect Fannie Mae and Freddie Mac.
+As noted above, the Treasury Secretary has expressed an intention to pursue significant reform of the current U.S. mortgage finance system which, if implemented, may significantly affect Fannie Mae and Freddie Mac.
 In addition to political events, continued concerns about the availability and cost of credit, the U.S. mortgage market, some real estate markets in the U.S., economic conditions in the U.S. and Europe and the systemic impact of inflation or deflation, energy costs and geopolitical issues have contributed to increased market volatility and diminished expectations for the U.S. economy.
 Increased market uncertainty and instability in both U.S. and international capital and credit markets, combined with declines in business and consumer confidence and increased unemployment, have contributed to volatility in domestic and international markets.

 There is particular uncertainty about the prospects for growth in the U.S. economy.
 In addition to the uncertainty arising from the recent U.S. presidential election, a number of factors influence the potential uncertainty, including, but not limited to, weakness in the employment market, government debt levels, prospective Federal Reserve policy shifts, the withdrawal of government interventions into the financial markets, changing U.S. consumer spending patterns, and changing expectations for inflation and deflation.
-Income growth and unemployment levels affect borrowers' ability to repay mortgage loans, and there is risk that economic activity could be weaker than anticipated following the recent serious recession.
+Income growth and unemployment levels affect borrowers' ability to repay mortgage loans, and there is risk that economic activity could be weaker than anticipated.
 See "- Governance and Regulation" below when considering the impact of regulation on Noteholders.
-Although the U.S. economy, by most measures, has emerged from the recent recession, the recovery could be fragile and unsustainable, in which circumstances another, possibly more severe, recession may ensue.
 Continued concerns about the economic conditions in the United States, China and Europe, including downgrades of the long-term debt ratings of Eurozone nations and the United States, generally have contributed to increased market volatility and diminished growth expectations for the U.S. economy.
 In addition, on June 23, 2016 the United Kingdom held a referendum regarding its continued membership in the European Union.
 The majority voted in favor of leaving the European Union.
 Numerous uncertainties exist with regard to the future of the United Kingdom and its relationship with the European Union, including the terms of any agreement governing its future withdrawal from the European Union.
 The negotiation of any such withdrawal is likely to take a number of years and we are unable to predict the impact that the referendum, the United Kingdom's departure from the European Union and any related considerations may have on the Notes, including the market value or the liquidity thereof in the secondary market, or the other parties to the transaction documents.